DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 25 passengers

-Notes: Airbus Corporate Jets is a subsidiary of Airbus that markets eight business jets.
-ACJ320neo is among the most popular.
+Notes: Airbus Corporate Jets is an Airbus subsidiary that markets eight business jets.
+ACJ320neo is one of the most popular.

 Price: 85 million euros

-On the occasion of the Royal International Air Tatto in 2019, Airbus also unveiled its concept of the futuristic aircraft.
-Nicknamed Bird of Prey, it is a hybrid electric aircraft.
+At the Royal International Air Tatto in 2019, Airbus also unveiled its futuristic aircraft concept.
+Dubbed the Bird of Prey, this is a hybrid-electric aircraft.

 • Boeing 787-10